gmanatwk/aspnet-core-training/Module13-Building-Microservices/README.md

-# Module 13: Building Microservices
+# Module 13: Building Microservices with Azure

 ## 🎯 Learning Objectives

 By the end of this module, you will be able to:

-- ✅ **Understand Microservices Architecture**: Grasp the fundamentals of microservices design patterns and principles
+- ✅ **Understand Microservices Architecture**: Learn what microservices are and when to use them
-- ✅ **Design Service Boundaries**: Identify and define proper service boundaries using Domain-Driven Design (DDD)
+- ✅ **Build Cloud-Native Services**: Create services designed for Azure Container Apps
+- ✅ **Deploy to Azure Container Apps**: Deploy microservices without managing infrastructure
-- ✅ **Implement Inter-Service Communication**: Build synchronous and asynchronous communication between services
+- ✅ **Implement Service Communication**: Use Azure Service Bus for messaging
-- ✅ **Handle Distributed Data Management**: Implement data consistency patterns and manage distributed transactions
-- ✅ **Deploy Microservices**: Use containers and orchestration for microservices deployment
+- ✅ **Leverage Azure Services**: Use Azure SQL, Key Vault, and Application Insights
-- ✅ **Monitor and Debug**: Implement distributed tracing, logging, and monitoring for microservices
-- ✅ **Implement Resilience Patterns**: Build fault-tolerant services with retry, circuit breaker, and bulkhead patterns

 ## 📚 Module Overview

 **Duration**: 3 hours
-**Difficulty**: Advanced
+**Difficulty**: Intermediate
 **Prerequisites**:
-- Completion of Modules 1-12
+- Completion of Module 3 (Web APIs)
-- Understanding of ASP.NET Core Web APIs
+- Azure subscription (free tier is sufficient)
+- Azure CLI installed
-- Basic knowledge of containers and Docker
+- Basic understanding of cloud concepts
-- Familiarity with distributed systems concepts

-**Deployment Flexibility**: This module provides multiple deployment options:
-- ☁️ **Cloud-Specific**: Azure AKS with Terraform for Azure users
-- 🐳 **Cloud-Agnostic**: Docker Swarm for any infrastructure
-- ☸️ **Multi-Cloud**: Generic Kubernetes for any K8s cluster (EKS, GKE, AKS, on-premises)
+**Azure-First Approach**:
+1. Understand microservices in the cloud context
+2. Build services designed for Azure
+3. Deploy directly to Azure Container Apps
+4. Use Azure services for communication and data

 ## 🏗️ What Are Microservices?